tin3ga/dotfiles/README.md

 Run `bash pre-install` to install dependencies i.e git, curl, zsh, tmux and oh my zsh.

+Run `bash setup-bin` to download binaries into .bin directory.

 Execute `bash install` to create symlinks for the configuration files in your home directory.
 This links them to the repository, allowing for easy updates via `git pull`.